A Real thumping

 1926 – Legendary forward Gordon Hodgson struck the first two of his 241 reds goals as we drew 3-3 at Manchester United.
 Dick Forshaw also netted, with Elisha Scott saving a penalty from Charlie Rennox, who also scored.
 Joseph Spence struck the first of his five goals past us, with Jim Hanson also on target.

-2018 – We lost 2-1 at Old Trafford as Marcus Rashford bagged an early brace.
+2018 – We lost 2-1 at Old Trafford as Marcus Rashford bagged an early brace, the first of his four goals past us to date.
 We pulled a goal back after the break when Eric Bailly turned a Sadio Mané cross past his own keep.

 Another memorable trip to Oakwell

 1956 - Oakwell was also the setting for centre-half Dick White’s reds debut as we trounced Barnsley 5-0 in a Second Division game, our biggest ever defeat of the Tykes.
-Eric Anderson and Billy Liddell both bagged braces, with Joe Dickson also on target.
+Eric Anderson and Billy Liddell both bagged braces, with Liddell reaching 150 League goals for the reds.
+Joe Dickson was also on target.

 A treble against